NathanStrutz/SheepComputerFundamentalsClass/computer.md

 Many Chromebooks do not have the computing power necessary to install Linux.
 This is especially true for older Chromebooks and those running MediaTek or Qualcomm (smartphone) CPUs.
 :::

 The best way to know your Chromebook is powerful enough is to buy one with an Intel or AMD CPU.
-Intel should be 10th generation or newer in the i3, i5, or i7 lineup, and avoid Pentium and Celeron.
+Intel should be 10th generation or newer, something like the i3, i5, or i7 lineup, and avoid Pentium and Celeron.
 AMD should be 5th generation or later Ryzen CPUs, avoid Athlon.

 To simplify all of this math, you can shop for a "Chromebook Plus," which is a new designation from Google that means it has enough computing power for our class.